Ronambulo/Code-Learning/README.md

-# Python Learning
+# Code Learning

-this is a repository for mi learning process with python at school
+this is a repository for mi learning process with python and other programming languages at school